IamManchanda/algorithms-javascript/README.md

 # Algorithms & Data Structures in JavaScript.

-## Where are Questions and Answer?
+## Where are Questions and their respective Answers?
 What about Tests?

 - **Question:** All folders have specific `README.md` where respective question has been asked.
 - **Answers:** All folders have specific `index.js` where respective answer has been solved.